+- 1) Downstream water rights releases;

+- 2) Modified winter storm operations;60

-- 3) Resolution of litigation and claims by City of Lompoc; - 4) Protection of public trust resources;64 and - 5) Effective date and termination.
+- 3) Resolution of litigation and claims by City of Lompoc;

+- 4) Protection of public trust resources;61 and

+- 5) Effective date and termination.

 Provision 1 is subdivided into six subparagraphs: 1.1, 1.2, 1.3, 1.4, 1.5, and 1.6.
 Of these five basic provisions, most do not require action by the State Water Board to implement and can be carried out under existing Board orders or under contractual commitments among the parties.
 Only subparagraphs 1.3 and 1.4 of the Settlement Agreement require action by the State Water Board to fully implement and are discussed in detail below.
 (MU-220; MU-220A.)